jhu-cs-uima-sp22/TeamK-FoodForThought/README.md

 ## Meeting Notes:
 March 11, 2022
--Sign- up View:
+- Sign- up View:
--plus sign in circle --> change to mountain or avatar with plus
+- plus sign in circle --> change to mountain or avatar with plus
--do not have to implement forgot password/remember me -Map View:
+- do not have to implement forgot password/remember me
+- Map View:
--don't need green dots
+- don't need green dots
--take ratings out(?) --> not relevant
+- take ratings out(?) --> not relevant
--Help Page:
+- Help Page:
-    -font colors against green not contrasted enough -darker green/accent colors-> material design
+    - font colors against green not contrasted enough
+     - darker green/accent colors-> material design
-     -larger font
+     - larger font
-     -"contribute" instead of "Help Food Pantry"
+     - "contribute" instead of "Help Food Pantry"
-   -More Help:
+   - More Help:
-      -move count to the right
+      - move count to the right
-      -populate hours of operation with real hours
+      - populate hours of operation with real hours
    -Profile:
       -name consistent
       -age->change to birthday